Statement of Faith

 3. We believe that the only legitimate marriage is the joining of a man and a woman (Gen. 2:24; Rom.
 7:2; I Cor.
 7:10; Eph.
 5:22-23).

 4. We believe that men and women are spiritually equal in position before God but that God has ordained distinct and separate spiritual functions for men and women in the home and the church.
 The husband is to be the leader of the home, and men are to be the leaders (elders and deacons) of the church.
 Accordingly, only men are eligible for licensure and ordination by the church as either elders or deacons (Gal.
 3:28; Col. 3:18; I Tim.
 2:8-15; 3:4-5, 12).

 Divorce and Remarriage

-We believe that God hates divorce (Mal.
-2:16a) and intends marriage to last until the spouse dies.
+We believe God intends marriage to be a lifetime commitment and desires it to last until a spouse dies.
 Divorce and remarriage is regarded as adultery except on the grounds of fornication (Matt.
 5:32) or desertion by an unbelieving spouse (1 Cor.
 7:15).
 If a divorce is according to biblical grounds, then remarriage is permitted (1 Cor.
 7:27-28).